2025 Kenyan protests: Events

 On 9 June 2025, protesters gathered in Nairobi.
 Continued protests were met by police response the following week.
 On 25 June, thousands of protesters gathered to commemorate protests over the Kenya Finance Bill.
+Protesters planned to commemorate the previous year's protests and at the same time express their fury against the killing of Ojwang.

 A total of 65 people died in clashes against police since 17 June, including 50 in the first two weeks, and at least 500 others were injured.
 In total, more than 120 people died across Kenya since last year in police crackdowns on waves of protests.
 As a result of the protests, acting speaker David Ochieng Ouma temporarily adjourned the National Assembly on 25 June.

 On 30 June, mask vendor and bystander Boniface Kariuki succumbed to his injuries after being shot in the head at close range by a police officer on 17 June in Nairobi.
+The shooting was captured on camera.
 He was declared brain-dead in hospital by doctors at the national referral hospital.
 Two police officers were arrested over the shooting on the same day.
 On 11 July, a funeral was held for Kariuki with hundreds of mourners attending.

 Although the protests had dissipated by 1 July, they resumed on 7 July, known in Kenya as Saba Saba Day, to coincide with the 35th anniversary of the 1990 pro-democracy march.
 41 people were killed and 29 others were injured after officers fired and hurled tear gas canisters, opened fire and used water cannons on protestors.
 Dozens of officers also sustained injuries after being hit with stones.
 One of those killed, 12-year-old Bridgit Njoki, was shot in the head when a single bullet pierced the roof, puncturing the ceiling and striking her while she was watching television in the living room of her house.
 She was pronounced dead at the hospital within hours.

 On 9 July, President William Ruto told police that "anyone caught burning another person's business or property should be shot in the leg, hospitalised, and later taken to court.
 Don't kill them, but ensure their legs are broken".

 On 24 July, the watchdog organization Independent Policing Oversight Authority (IPOA) released a report that connected most of the protest deaths to police use of "disproportionate force".